Dahrii-Paul/UriPred/README.md

 # Standalone

-Standalone version of ToxinPred2 is written in python3 and the following libraries are necessary for a successful run:
+Standalone version of UriPred is written in python3 and the following libraries are necessary for a successful run:

 - pycaret
 - scikit-learn